andrewt3000/generalEndPoint/README.md

 # General EndPoint seed project
 This is a General Endpoint (GE) seed project.
 This seed project is dependent on: express, auth0, and Sql Server database.
 However the concept and conventions of General Endpoint and JQL could be decoupled from these dependencies.

-GE is dependent on [JQL](https://github.com/andrewt3000/jql/blob/master/README.md#jql-1)
+GE is dependent on [JQL](https://github.com/andrewt3000/jql/blob/master/README.md#jql-1) for data access
-GE is designed to work with [General Store](https://github.com/andrewt3000/generalStore)
+GE is designed to work with [General Store](https://github.com/andrewt3000/generalStore) on the client side.

 # General Endpoint
 General Endpoint is a frameworks for quickly creating crud screens and reducing boilerplate.